scorpido74/azure-docs.nl-nl/articles/machine-learning/how-to-monitor-tensorboard.md

 os.environ["TEST_TMPDIR"] = data_dir

-# Writing logs to ./logs results in their being uploaded to Artifact Service,
+# Writing logs to ./logs results in their being uploaded to the run history,
 # and thus, made accessible to our TensorBoard instance.
-script_params = ["--log_dir", logs_dir]
+args = ["--log_dir", logs_dir]

 # Create an experiment
 exp = Experiment(ws, experiment_name)